aaron-grau/curic/rails/readings/html-forms.md

 ```

 Here this form specifies that after processing the form the controller
-should redirect back to the current url (`request.original_url`) after
+should redirect back to the current url (`request.original_url`).
-it is processed.
 Let's see how we could implement this behavior in our
 controller:

 ```ruby